velexi-research/DermaML/README.md

 ## 1. Overview

-The AIHand project explores the use of machine learning approaches for predicting a person's age from an image of her/his hand.
+The DermaML project explores the use of machine learning approaches for predicting a person's age from an image of her/his hand.

 ## References